peterjc/thapbi-pict/docs/quick_start.rst

 digits ``0`` to ``9`` and lower cases letters ``a`` to ``f`` inclusive.
 These MD5 checksums are used later in the pipeline, including in reports.

+Unusually the intermediate FASTA files start with a header made of multiple lines starting with ``#``, which record information about the sample for use in reporting.
+This includes how many raw reads the FASTQ files had, how many were left after quality trimming, pair merging, primer trimming and finally the abundance threshold.
+Many tools will accept these files as FASTA without complaint, but some tools require the header be removed.

 Intermediate TSV files
 ----------------------